Descanonge/tomate/docs/source/plotting.rst

 Funkier example
 ---------------

-Let's look at average plot (*ie* plots where one or more dimension was averaged).
+Let's look at average plot (*ie* plots where one or more dimensions were averaged).
 I am going to plot an Hovmüller diagram of the SST where the longitude is averaged between 100W and 0E, and underneath the average SST for the entire area::